-Studies the chemical composition, physical properties, and uses of metallic and non-metallic dental materials, dentures and tooth resins, porcelain, waxes, and duplicating materials.
+Studies chemical composition, physical properties, and uses of metallic and nonmetallic dental materials, dentures and tooth resins, porcelain, waxes and duplicating materials.
 The laboratory exercises are designed to illustrate the properties and uses of the materials studied, including their inherent limitations.
 Students observe fabrication procedure demonstrations and receive one-on-one instruction during part of the laboratory sessions.
-Prerequisites: Successful completion of all placement tests and an interview with the program head to establish interest, motivation, and aptitudes for dental laboratory technology.
-Lecture 2 hours.
-Laboratory 3 hours.
-Total 5 hours per week.
+Prerequisites: General admission to the college.
+Students must successfully complete all placement tests and have an interview with the program head to determine interests, motivation, and aptitudes related to dental lab technology.Lecture 2 hours.Laboratory 3 hours.Total 5 hours per week.